lobarrel/agentic-vlm-maritime-monitoring/README.md

-# Maritime Traffic Monitoring — Agentic VLM Satellite PoC
+# Agentic VLM for Maritime Traffic Monitoring

 A proof-of-concept demonstrating how agentic vision-language models can run onboard a satellite to monitor maritime traffic from Sentinel-2 imagery.